-- Method (s) adopted to determine Customs values: Valuation methods specified in Section 25 of the Customs Act, 1969, were duly applied in sequential order to arrive at the Customs values of subject goods.
-The transaction value method as provided in sub-section (1) of Section 25 of the Customs Act, 1969, was found inapplicable due to absence of information as required under sub-section (2) of Section 25 of Customs Act, 1969.
+- iv.
+Copies of Sales Tax Invoices issued during last one year showing the difference in price (excluding duty and taxes) to substantiate that the benefit of difference in price is passed on to the local buyers, each GD-wise. - v.
+Latest price catalogue issued from manufacturer. - vi.
+Manufacturer's discount schedule if any. - vii.
+Copies of export GDs of manufacturer. - Method (s) adopted to determine Customs values: Valuation methods specified in Section 25 of the Customs Act, 1969, are duly considered in sequential order to arrive at the Customs values of subject goods.
+The transaction value method as provided in sub-section (1) of Section 25 of the Customs Act, 1969, was found inapplicable due to absence of information as required under sub-section (2) of Section 25 of the Customs Act, 1969.
 Therefore, identical goods value method provided in Section 25(5) was examined for applicability to determine Customs values of subject goods.
-The data provided some applicable reference values.
-Subsequently, similar goods value method provided in Section 25(6) was examined for applicability to determine Customs value of subject goods.
-The assessed values in similar goods import data of PVC Stabilizer of various forms for the last 90 days of various origins reflected values as per previous VR No. 1583/2021 dated 14-12-2021.
-However, Declared Values (DV) of similar goods had showed consistent variations.
-Hence, this method was also found inapplicable.
-Market enquiry as envisaged under Sub-Section (7) of Section 25 of the Customs Act, 1969 was also conducted but could yield no results because PVC Stabilizer of different forms, being industrial goods, were not readily available in the local market.
-In line with statutory sequential order of section 25, Computed value method, as provided in Section 25(8) of the Customs Act, 1969 was examined, but the same also could not be applied as the conversion cost from the constituent materials and allied expenses, in the country of export, were not available for manufacturing of PVC Stabilizer.
-The available data / information collected such as sales contracts, proforma invoices, and Export GDs of the stakeholders was thoroughly scrutinized and freight value at the time of previous VR No. 1583/2021 dated 14-12-2021 and prevailing freight values have been examined which are drastically reduced.
+However, it was found that the same could not be solely relied upon due to absence of uniformity in declared values.
+Information available was, hence, found incomplete.
+Subsequently, similar goods value method provided in Section 25(6) was also examined for applicability to determine Customs values of subject goods.
+However, the same was not solely relied upon owing to above-stated reason.
+Market enquiry as envisaged under Sub-Section (7) of Section 25 of the Customs Act, 1969 was also conducted but could not yield results as subject goods were not available in market being intermediary in nature.
+In line with statutory sequential order of section 25, Computed value method, as provided in Section 25(8) of the Customs Act, 1969 was examined, but the same also could not be applied as the conversion cost from the constituent materials and allied expenses, in the country of export, were not available for manufacturing of Old And Used LCD/LED Computer Monitor Panels.
 Finally, the Customs values of the subject goods have been determined under Section 25(9), read with Section 25(5), and Customs Rule 121(2) of Customs Rules, 2001 which provides that the methods of valuation, to be employed under sub-section (9) of section 25 of the Act may be inclusive of those laid down in sub-sections (1), (5), (6), (7) and (8) of the said section, but a reasonable flexibility in the application of such methods would be in conformity with the aims and provisions of sub-section (9) of that section. - 5.
-Customs values of PVC Stabilizer:- PVC Stabilizer, hereinafter specified, shall be assessed to duty / taxes at the Customs values as per the following table:
+Customs values of Old And Used LCD/LED Computer Monitor Panels: hereinafter specified, shall be assessed to duty / taxes at the Customs values as per following Table:

-S. No. Description of Goods PCT Code Proposed PCT for WeBOC Origin Customs Value (C&F) US\$ /Kg (1) (2) (3) (4) (5) (6) 1 PVC Stabilizer in all forms (i.e. flakes; powder; beads) other than liquid form 3812.3900 3812.3900.1000 All Origins 1.70
+S.No.
+Description of Goods PCT Code Proposed PCT for WeBOC Origin Customs Values C&F in US\$ (1) (2) (3) (4) (5) (6) .
+1 Old And Used LCD/LED Computer Monitor Panels 8524.1900 8524.9900 8524.1900.1000 8524.9990.1000 All Origins 0.70/- per inch

-6. In cases, where declared values are higher than the Customs values determined in this Ruling, the assessing officers shall apply those values in terms of sub-section (1) of Section 25 of the Customs Act, 1969.
+6. In cases, where declared values are higher than the Customs values determined in this Ruling, the assessing officers shall apply those values in terms of sub-section (1) of Section

+25 of the Customs Act, 1969.
 In case of consignments imported by air, the assessing officers shall take into account the difference between air freight and sea freight while applying the Customs values in this Ruling.